 - Simpleton Voice: Benny, sadly.

-- Special Guest: Bob Monkhouse, Ken Dodd and Larry Grayson (twice) all appeared.
+- Special Guest: Bob Monkhouse, Ken Dodd and Larry Grayson (three times) all appeared.

 - Spin-Off: When Crossroads was cut back from four weekly episodes to three in 1979, ATV had plans to fill the fourth slot with a spin-off called A Family Affair.
 It never happened, though.